Black Horror on the Rhine: Responses to the Kapp Putsch

 There was political turmoil in Germany when it came to signing the Versailles Treaty.
 In June 1919 Philipp Scheidemann, the first democratically elected Chancellor of Germany, resigned when faced with the Allied ultimatum that it should be signed with none of the changes the German government had requested.
-His was succeeded as Chancellor by Gustav Bauer.
+He was succeeded as Chancellor by Gustav Bauer.
 The terms of the treaty meant that the counter-revolutionary Freikorps which the Weimar government had created to crush the revolutionary movement faced being disbanded.
-Rather than submit to this, Wolfgang Kapp gathered significant Army officers around him and launched the Kapp Putsch.
+Rather than submit to this, General Walther von Lüttwitz gathered significant Army officers around him and launched the Kapp–Lüttwitz Putsch.
 The success of the Putsch would open up a possibility of a recommencement of the First World War, a fact not lost on Marshal Foch.

 Initially, there were only a few complaints from the German side about the presence of the Senegalese in the Rhineland, and not until April 1920 when the French used Moroccan soldiers to occupy Frankfurt that a hysterical campaign against the French use of "colored" soldiers began in Germany.
 The issue of the deployment of "colored" troops was first discussed in the Reichstag in January 1920.
 Ray Beveridge, a German-American woman living in Germany, had given a series of speeches in Hamburg and Munich in February–March 1920 warning of the dangers of miscegenation to "the purity of the German race" caused by the presence of the Senegalese in the Rhineland.
-E.D.
-Morel had written in a letter to the editor of The Nation on 27 March 1920 about the French who "thrust barbarians–barbarians belonging to a race inspired by Nature with tremendous sexual instincts into the heart of Europe".
+E. D. Morel had written in a letter to the editor of The Nation on 27 March 1920 about the French who "thrust barbarians—barbarians belonging to a race inspired by Nature with tremendous sexual instincts into the heart of Europe".